ayslan-gamedev/ConventionalCommits/README.md

 # 🚀 Commit Patterns with Emojis and Conventional Commits
 <a href="https://github.com/Ayslan-gamedev/ConventionalCommits/blob/main/LICENSE"><img src="https://img.shields.io/github/license/ayslan-gamedev/ConventionalCommits?color=blue&style=flat-square"></a>

-This repository demonstrates a commit pattern that combines emojis and the Conventional Commits style for more descriptive and informative commit messages.
+This repository creates an automatic way to write automatically organized commits through git commands, using a commit pattern that combines emojis and the Conventional Commits style for more descriptive and informative commit messages.

 According to the Conventional Commits documentation, Semantic Commits are a simple convention to use in commit messages.
-This convention defines a set of rules for creating an explicit commit history, making it easier to create automated tools.
+This convention defines a set of rules for creating an explicit commit history, facilitating the creation of automated tools.

 ## ⚙️ Initial Setup

   Follow the steps below to set up and start using this commit pattern in your project:

-  ### 1. Initialize a Git Repository
+  ### 1. Make sure you already have node.js installed on your machine.

-  If you don't have a Git repository yet, initialize one with the following command:
+  If you don't have Node.js installed yet, install in [nodejs.org](https://nodejs.org/en)

-       git init

-  ### 2. Install Dependencies

-  Install the necessary dependencies to work with this commit pattern:
+  ### 2. Start the repository and enter the following commands to install dependencies into the repository:

     npm install --save-dev commitizen cz-customizable
     npm install --save-dev commitizen

-  ### 3. Add Configuration Files
-  Add the .czrc and .cz-config.js files to your project.
-You can find these files directly in this repository in the releases section.
+  ### 3. Extract the files released in this repository

+  ### 4. Then move the “.czrc” and “.cz-config.js” files to the root of the repository.

-  ### 4. Update the package.json
+  ### 5. Update the package.json
-  In the package.json file, add the following section to your scripts:
+  Write the item below inside "package.json":

      "scripts": {
        "test": "echo \"Error: no test specified\" && exit 1", "commit": "npx git-cz"
      }
-  Now, you're ready to start using the commit pattern!
+  Now, you're ready to start using the commit pattern! use “npx git-cz” to commit

 ## 🛠️ How to Use
 To create commits following this pattern, follow these steps: